Semiclassical inequalities for Dirichlet and Neumann Laplacians on convex domains: Introduction and main results

 It was famously conjectured by P\'olya~\cite{Polya_61} that the leading asymptotic term in~\eqref{eq: Weyls law} bounds the Dirichlet counting function from above and the Neumann counting function from below, that is,

 for all open $\Omega \subset \R^d$ and all $\lambda \geq 0$.
-This conjecture remains wide open.
-In fact, it was shown only very recently \cite{Filonov_etal_Polya} that P\'olya's conjectured inequalities \eqref{eq: Polya conjecture} are valid when $\Omega$ is a Euclidean ball.
+If $d=1$ the conjecture can be proved by explicitly computing the eigenvalues, however, for $d\geq 2$ this conjecture remains wide open.
+In fact, it was shown only very recently that P\'olya's conjectured inequalities \eqref{eq: Polya conjecture} are valid when $\Omega$ is a Euclidean ball; see \cite{Filonov_etal_Polya} for the Dirichlet case, as well as for the Neumann case in dimension $d=2$, and see \cite{Filonov_etal_Polya2} for the Neumann case for $d\geq 3$.

 In addition to the spectral counting functions $\#\{k \in \N: \lambda_k^\sharp(\Omega) <\lambda\}$, an object of interest are their Riesz means.
 For a parameter $\gamma>0$ they are defined by

 Here and in what follows we write $x_\limpm = \frac{1}{2}(|x|\pm x)$.
 To simplify notation we set